Azure/aca-dotnet-workshop/docs/aca/00-workshop-intro/4-prerequisites.md

     git commit -m "Initialize Variables.ps1"
     ```

 This completes the basic setup for Git and the variables to be used.
+You are ready to proceed to [Module 1](../01-deploy-api-to-aca/index.md)!

 ## Jump Ahead